strikles/atac-data/messages/email/neurorights_en.md

 * "Desisto"
 * "Estás a ver o que a casa gasta"
 * "Não gostamos dele"
 * "Vai-te foder com essa conversa de merda"
-* "com quem te meteste"
 * "Nao te metas no nosso caminho" (meaning don't get in or way - subjugating whole families to fascism and psychiatric abuse - denying neurorights to the world population in a manner so putrid and repugnant the individual uttering those words sounds like a stool making an advert to toilet cleaning products like Harpic or WC Pato).

+I fled Portugal more than once to avoid the extrajudicial sentences of Colegio Militar alumni and recruited criminal associates as an interactive cyber-torture spectacle of abusing bio-photonics, thermo-acoustics and photo-acoustics instead of social media to issue tasks).

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/stella_maris.png"></p>

-I fled Portugal more than once to avoid the extrajudicial sentences of colegio militar alumni and recruited criminal associates as an interactive cyber-torture spectacle of abusing bio-photonics, thermo-acoustics and photo-acoustics instead of social media to issue tasks).
  This "blue whale suicide game" was forced upon me and my family by alumni of colegio militar and criminal associates in 1993. this group of sadistic cowards chased me to England in 1996 and the Netherlands in 2013, trying to force me to return to Portugal systematically, where they systematically direct violence to my parents as an extrajudicial sentence, stating they "failed to educate me" as a reason.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/holy_spirit.png"></p>